Montana Memory Project

 Requirements for Project Funding:

-- A Project Funding Application must be submitted by November 30, 2016.
+Project Funding Application must be submitted by Friday January 3, 2020.

 Grant applications will be evaluated against the following criteria:

-- Project enhances the larger Montana Memory Project, per goals as outlined in the MMP Strategic Plan.
+• Project enhances the larger Montana Memory Project, per goals as outlined in the MMP Collection Policy.

 • Grant funding is important to the project.